Ethos and Values

 - the majority of students are entered for the English Baccalaureate at the end of Year 11, as part of their academically broad and balanced curriculum

 The subjects we teach are a product of our ethos and values and our curriculum aims.

-Nelson Mandela said that “Education is the most powerful weapon which you can use to change the world and our ethos statement reflects that, “We want them to change the world with the knowledge, skills and confidence they have learned here”.
+Nelson Mandela said that “Education is the most powerful weapon which you can use to change the world” and our ethos statement reflects that: “We want them to change the world with the knowledge, skills and confidence they have learned here”.
 If we want our students to change the world, first they must understand it, so we teach them about science and maths, and the world of literature and the arts.
-They will understand the community they live in but also learn about life beyond County Durham, in a multicultural Britain with and the faiths, beliefs, cultures and languages of those who live in this country and the wider world.
+They will understand the community they live in but also learn about life beyond County Durham, in a multicultural Britain and the faiths, beliefs, cultures and languages of those who live in this country and the wider world.
 By learning about history our students will understand how the world they live in came to be and their geographical knowledge will allow them to understand how the natural world we inhabit is affected positively and negatively by humans.

 Our students study a broad range of subjects at Key Stage 3 in Years 7 and 8.
 Although students make option choices at the end of Year 8, the number and breadth of compulsory subjects at Key Stage 4, and a three year programme providing depth of study, means that our students experience a rich and broad curriculum taught over five years.
 The overwhelming majority of our students will take 10 qualifications at the end of Year 11 in the following subjects:

 - GCSE English Literature

 - GCSE Science x 2 (some students take separate sciences instead of GCSE Religious Studies)

 - GCSE Religious Studies (separate science students will follow a statutory RS course)